skvanhoose/FileDownload-Microservice/README.md

 ## Response Handling
 filedownload.py writes the data to StringIO and streams it back to the user along with a 200 response.
 Recipient should convert the response to a blob to initiate download through a webpage.
-See poketable.js for example.
+See poketable.js in the TestProgram folder for example.

 ## UML Outline